panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 </html>
 ```

-The above HTML document is repsesented by the following hierarchy of nodes:
+The above HTML document is represented by the following hierarchy of nodes:

 ![Hierarchy of DOM Nodes](./images/dom-nodes.png)